 This savory mango salad with spinach is one of my current summer favorites.
 It features a bit of a Mediterranean twist, thanks to pomegranate arils, fresh herbs, and a light dressing of freshly squeezed limes and quality extra virgin olive oil.

-The draw to this salad is the perfect balance of flavors, between the ripe and sweet mango slices, the cool cucumber, crunchy red pepper, and refreshing herbs, all pulled together with a little heat from Aleppo pepper and tang from the lime juice.
+Like our famous watermelon and feta salad recipe, the draw to this salad is the perfect balance of flavors.
+Ripe and sweet mango slices, cool cucumber, crunchy red pepper, and refreshing herbs, are all pulled together with a little heat from Aleppo pepper and tang from the lime juice.